Adam Fields

 Adam Fields is an American executive, entrepreneur, and film and television producer.
 During his career, he has produced movies for Sony Pictures, Miramax, 20th Century Fox, Universal, Warner Bros., Relativity Media, and Broad Green Pictures.
 He founded his own production company in 1984, producing movies including Great Balls of Fire!, Brokedown Palace, Johnny Be Good, Donnie Darko, Vision Quest, Limitless, The Wedding Ringer, and Money Train.
-Fields’ most notable contributions as an executive include An American Werewolf in London, Sixteen Candles and The Breakfast Club.
-He also produced Bad Santa 2, and Sin City: A Dame to Kill For.
+Fields’ most notable contributions as an executive include An American Werewolf in London, Sixteen Candles, and The Breakfast Club.
+He also produced Bad Santa 2 and Sin City: A Dame to Kill For.
 Fields also executive produced the multi-platinum soundtracks for Flashdance and Endless Love.
-In 1990, Fields founded Preview Tech, a firm that partnered with national consumer electronic stores to air studio and network trailers on their in-store television monitors.
+In 1990, Fields founded Preview Tech, a firm that partnered with national consumer electronics stores to air studio and network trailers on their in-store television monitors.
 Fields sold Preview Tech 18 months later in a multimillion-dollar deal.

 Early life

-Fields was born in New York City and attended the University of California, Berkeley, where he started his first film company running film festivals in the school auditoriums.
+Fields was born in New York City and attended the University of California, Berkeley, where he started his first film company, running film festivals in the school auditoriums.